bachagabriel/Mac-Toggle-Hot-Corners/README.md

 # Mac-Toggle-Hot-Corners
-Script to toggle pre-set of hot corners on and off
+Script to toggle hot corners in Mac OS

+Can be configured to edit saved configuration

+Each toggle will move from disabling all hot corners to re-entering specific choices